-Fault groups let you configure Vertica for your physical cluster layout.
-Sharing your cluster topology allows you to use Terrace Routing to reduce the buffer requirements of large queries and helps minimize the risk of correlated failures inherent in your environment, usually caused by shared resources.
+Fault groups let you configure an Enterprise Mode database for your physical cluster layout.
+Sharing your cluster topology lets you use terrace routing to reduce the buffer requirements of large queries.
+It also helps to minimize the risk of correlated failures inherent in your environment, usually caused by shared resources.

 Vertica automatically creates fault groups around control nodes (servers that run spread) in large cluster arrangements, placing nodes that share a control node in the same fault group.
 Automatic and user-defined fault groups do not include ephemeral nodes because such nodes hold no data.